KaeroDot/info-strings/README.md

 There are other data serialization formats.
 However these formats were usually developed by programmers.
 Arrays are not the most typical thing to write down into human readable format.
 However during measurements I needed to store matrices with few elements as well as large series of measured data.
+And I also needs some description for values, from time to time to add notes and sometimes modify it manually.
 Follows basic list of existing formats and reasons why I do not use it for measurement data.

 (Maybe there is some ideal data format but I couldn't find it.)

 ###XML
-Format appears to be human readable but really it is too talkative and too cluttered.
+Format appears to be human readable but really it is too cluttered.
 And try to write down a matrix in this format.
 See a simple vector stored in XML:

     <Matrix>
         <Element>-0.281325798</Element>